D R Communications Ltd General Terms & Conditions

 3.7.
-The Customer acknowledges that such factors may change before an Order is placed but will not affect any Orders already accepted by the Company, unless an error in pricing has been made by the Company.
+The Customer acknowledges that such factors may change before a Customer Order is placed but will not affect any Customer Orders already accepted by the Company, unless an error in pricing has been made by the Company.

 3.8.
-If the Company has made an error in the price of Equipment, they will inform the Customer as soon as possible; DRC will ask the Customer whether they wish for the Order to go ahead at the correct price.
-DRC is not obliged to fulfil an Order that was advertised with an incorrect price.
+If the Company has made an error in the price of Equipment, they will inform the Customer as soon as possible; DRC will ask the Customer whether they wish for the Customer Order to go ahead at the correct price.
+DRC is not obliged to fulfil a Customer Order that was advertised with an incorrect price.

 4. WARRANTIES, REPLACEMENTS AND RETURN OF GOODS

 4.1.
-The Goods, where new, are provided with the benefit of the Manufacturer’s Warranty.
-Details of the Manufacturer’s Warranty are set out on the manufacturer’s website or in the user guide relating to the Goods, including but not limited to the Warranty Period.
+The Goods, where new, are provided with the benefit of the manufacturer’s warranty.
+Details of the manufacturer’s warranty are set out on the manufacturer’s website or in the user guide relating to the Goods, including but not limited to a specific warranty period.

 4.2.1.
 The Customer should report the fault to DRC’s support team on 01256 895895.